NekoAlosama/AutoEq-nekomod/README.md

 ```

 ### Error-causing headphones
 There are no functional differences between the errors of each headphone below.
-The only difference is the line for `**onear_kwargs`, which differs between mic data providers.
+The only difference is the line for `**headphone_kwargs` (earbud_kwargs or onear_kwargs), which differs between mic data providers.
 These headphones are put in the ['bad headphones' folder](measurements\bad headphones).
 All of these are on-ear headphones, and they might not be the best measurements that were possible, so check the results and see if these appear in there from another provider.
 - Stax SR-3 (Innerfidelity)
+- Apple iPod Ear Buds (sample B) (Innerfidelity)
 - Beats by Dr (Headphone.com)
 - Sennheiser HD R 130 (Headphone.com)
 - Sennheiser RS 130 (Headphone.com)
 - Sony MDR-7502 (Headphone.com)
 - JVC HA-SR500 (Reference Audio Analyzer HDM1)
 - Stax SR-303 (Reference Audio Analyzer HDM1)
-- Effects: No results are written to files.
+- Effects: No results are rewritten to files.
+Source results still exist for these headphones.
 ```
 C:\*\AutoEq-optimized\frequency_response.py:542: RuntimeWarning: invalid value encountered in greater if min_loss is None or min_loss - step_loss > threshold: